wangyx2005/SummerStuff/lambda-ecs-setup/readme.md

 ```

+Then, we build the image with wrapper by creating a new dockerfile.
 In the docker file, the first RUN command is to setup libraries for python, for most cases, you should already have python and pip for your task image, then you can just omit this command. the second RUN command is to download AWS command line interface(awscli) and boto3, a python libary for aws sevices.
-The last thing is to copy the runscript.py that handler the download/upload work inside the container.
+The last thing is to copy the *runscript.py* that handler the download/upload work inside the container.

 ```dockerfile
 FROM <your processing image>